sayalipatil1929/Style_Forecast/README.md

 # 🌤️ STYLE_FORCAST-Weather to Outfit Recommender API
-* "Learning how to bridge the gap between external data and user logic."
+* Learning how to bridge the gap between external data and user logic.
-- This project marks my transition into backend development with FastAPI.<br>
+* This project marks my transition into backend development with FastAPI.<br>
--I built this to demonstrate how a server can "talk" to the outside world, process complex data, and return something useful to a user.
+* I built this to demonstrate how a server can "talk" to the outside world, process complex data, and return something useful to a user.
 ---
 ## 🎯 The Implementation Goal
 * The goal was to create a "middleman" service.
 My FastAPI server: